hasura/graphql-engine/docs/graphql/manual/remote-schemas/index.rst

     **Example**: Let's say your remote GraphQL server needs a ``X-Api-Key`` as a header.
 As this value contains sensitive data (like API key in this example), you can configure the name of an environment variable which will hold the value.
-This environment variable needs to be present when you start the GraphQL Engine.
+This environment variable needs to be present when you start the GraphQL engine.
 When Hasura sends requests to your remote server, it will pick up the value from this environment variable.

 .. admonition:: Using environment variables